NoahY/q2a-network/README.rst

 - option to restrict "active" to minimum score per site
 - optionally shows network points instead of this site points in user_meta
 - widget lists all sites in network
+- ability to migrate questions, including entire set of children and grandchildren (see `Migrating`_ below)
+- show optional migrated notice below questions

 ------------
 Installation